cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/database-customization.md

 You can customize the database configuration on your servers using [CustomConfig](/{{page.collection}}/tutorials/custom-config.html).
 CustomConfig is available for MySQL, PostgreSQL, Redis and MongoDB.

-Editing and committing your database CustomConfig will perform the following steps on every database server in your stack, one by one, sequentially:
+Editing and committing your database CustomConfig will perform the following steps on every database server in your application, one by one, sequentially:

 - Check your template for Liquid syntax errors
 - Determine the correct server configuration and prepare general variables